-Donald Trump Jr. Reportedly Met With A Russia-Linked Lawyer During Presidential Campaign
+Donald Trump Jr Met Natalia Veselnitskaya, Russia-Linked Lawyer, During Campaign

 The day after Donald Trump finally met Russian President Vladimir Putin, the story of possible collusion between his 2016 presidential campaign and Russia took another turn, as it was revealed that several members of his own family, plus his campaign manager, met with a lawyer associated with the Russian government in June of 2016.